evanvolgas/reflectedintelligence/_posts/2025-05-20-self-refine.md

 excerpt: "Self-Refine and Reflexion both help AI improve itself—but they take different paths.
 Here's how these two approaches compare, in plain English."
 ---

+> This post is the second in a series exploring reflection techniques in AI systems.
+For the complete series, see our posts on [Reflexion](/2025/05/19/reflexion.html) and stay tuned for more.

 # Comparing Self-Refine and Reflexion: Two Paths to AI Self-Improvement

 Large AI models can **improve their own outputs** by reflecting on mistakes or giving themselves feedback.
 Here we compare two recent methods – **Self-Refine** and **Reflexion** – which let AI models **self-correct** in different ways.
-We’ll explain each approach in simple terms, then highlight how they differ in strategy and goals.
+We'll explain each approach in simple terms, then highlight how they differ in strategy and goals.

 ## Self-Refine: AI Editing Its Own Work

 **Self-Refine** is an approach that lets an AI model *iteratively improve* its answer or content by acting as its **own editor**.
 The idea is inspired by how people write a draft and then revise it to make it better[^1].
-Often an AI’s first answer isn’t its best; with Self-Refine, the **same AI** goes back to review and polish its response without any human intervention.
+Often an AI's first answer isn't its best; with Self-Refine, the **same AI** goes back to review and polish its response without any human intervention.

 The process works in a few simple stages:
 1. The AI produces an initial answer.